Hans de Koster

-De Koster retired after spending 18 years in national politics and became active in the private sector and public sector and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (Randstad Holding, Douwe Egberts, ASML Holding and the Atlantic Association) and serves on several state commissions and councils on behalf of the government (Advisory Council for Foreign Affairs) and as an diplomat and lobbyist for several economic delegations on behalf of the government and as an advocate for European integration.
+De Koster retired after spending 18 years in national politics and became active in the private sector and public sector and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (Randstad NV, Douwe Egberts, ASML Holding and the Atlantic Association) and serves on several state commissions and councils on behalf of the government (Adviesraad Internationale Vraagstukken) and as a diplomat and lobbyist for several economic delegations on behalf of the government and as an advocate for European integration.

 Biography

 Early life

 Hans de Koster graduated from Higher Civic School and earned his bachelor's degree in economics in Amsterdam.
 He then continued his studies abroad.

 He worked at Koster & Co in Leiden, a flour mill renamed in 1928 as N.V.
 De Sleutels (now Meelfabriek).

 World War II

 During World War II, de Koster led the espionage group "Peggy".
 He promoted plans to assist the Dutch population and for Dutch economic recovery and he was in clandestine communication with Britain.

 De Koster was friends with the Dutch royal family and especially with Prince Bernhard.